ROCm/hipBLAS/docs/how-to/contributing-to-hipblas.rst

 .. meta::
   :description: How to contribute to hipBLAS
-  :keywords: hipBLAS, rocBLAS, BLAS, ROCm, API, Linear Algebra, documentation, contribution
+  :keywords: hipBLAS, rocBLAS, BLAS, ROCm, API, contribution

 .. _contribute: